 On the right side of programme front page of the studyguide you will find links to the website and timetables, uSis and Brightspace.

 Mode of instruction

 There will be a total of 7 class meetings.

-- Assignment #1: Policy memo (individual) – Students will produce a brief (2-page, single-spaced) memorandum analysing a data-driven policy or programme.
+2. Assignment #1: Policy memo (individual) – Students will produce a brief (2-page, single-spaced) memorandum analyzing a data-driven policy or program.
 (25%)

-Assignment #3: Research report (group) – Working in small teams, students will prepare a report (approx. 4000 words, excluding references) critically analysing an existing or proposed data-driven public programme or policy (40%)
+4. Assignment #3: Research report (group) – Working in small teams, students will prepare a report (approx. 4000 words, excluding references) critically analyzing an existing or proposed data-driven public program or policy (40%)